The Mining Charter requires that we conduct a needs analysis by means of a community consultative and collaborative process.

-RBPlat invests in the Thutho Thebe Educational Trust founded by the Queen Mother of the Royal Bafokeng Nation to improve education standards in the community.
+RBPlat invests in the Thutho Thebe Educational Trust founded by the late Queen Mother of the Royal Bafokeng Nation to improve education standards in the community.
 The trust focuses on teacher development, providing educational resources and materials for schools and strengthening school management structures and school governing bodies, while training parents to provide guidance on their children’s schoolwork.

 The RBPlat education support programme is one of the main and longest running special projects managed by the Royal Bafokeng Institute (RBI), whose areas of focus include early childhood development, its schools programmes, post-school programmes and teacher development.

 The main focus of RBPlat’s education support funding, which began in 2013, has been on an education intervention at Charora High School, which is the high school serving the MACHARORA doorstep communities.
 Both the maths and science classrooms were renovated and provided with updated equipment.
-We also funded the salaries of two additional experienced maths teachers and one additional science teacher
+We also fund the salaries of two additional experienced maths teachers and one additional science teacher